-‘Vessels and containers are an innate method of communication for me.
+‘Vessels and containers are an innate method of communication.
 They convey a story of gathering, holding, storing – not only do they surround us in our daily lives, they shape our perception of the division between inside and out, the notion of moving from one framed space into another.
 The practice of making vessels enables me to work both with metal and space as materials, thereby redefining these borders.
 Beginning with a flat sheet, I form and fabricate the metal into hollow forms using hammers and tools.
 Through texturing, mark making, colouring and patination I create a unique visual language of metal.
 I explore the morphological qualities of vessels and the process of embedding objects from the domestic landscape with spirit.
 My work communicates through its sensory qualities and invites the observer to pick it up or look closely before revealing its story.’

 Adi Toch graduated from The Cass, London in 2009 with masters in Art, Design & Visual Culture, following her BA with First Class Honours from Bezalel Art Academy in Jerusalem, Metalwork department.
 Her work is exhibited internationally and has won prestigious awards including a Gold Award from The Goldsmiths’ Craft and Design Council UK in 2013.
 She was recently shortlisted for The Loewe Craft Prize and won a 2017 Wallpaper* Design Award.
 Public collections include The Victoria and Albert Museum, The Crafts Council UK, The Goldsmiths’ Company, Fitzwilliam Museum Cambridge, National Museums Scotland, National Museum of Wales and The Jewish Museum New York.
-Adi is a lecturer at Edinburgh College of Art as well as at The Cass in London and a visiting lecturer at Bezalel Art Academy in Jerusalem.
+Adi is currently a lecturer at Edinburgh College of Art as well as at The Cass in London and a visiting lecturer at Bezalel Art Academy in Jerusalem.
 She speaks regularly at conferences in the UK and internationally.

 The galleries listed below have work for sale, if you wish to know which gallery holds specific work or for any other information, please do contact me.